The Promise of Bone Marrow Banking (Group)

 Sr. Manager, Recovery Services

-Matt Ryll: Matt Ryll is the Sr. Manager of Recovery Services for Ossium Health.
+Matt Ryll: Matt Ryll is the Associate Director of Recovery Services for Ossium Health.
 He focuses on training and onboarding, quality and process improvements, as well as general OPO and Tissue Partner relationships.
 Before joining Ossium, Matt worked at New England Donor Services, where he was a Tissue Recovery Manager and a Recovery Trainer.
 Matt received his bachelor’s at the University of Massachusetts, Amherst, and is CTBS as well as CEBT certified.